The following Operating Agreement reflects changes from a First Amendment (11-25-15)

 4.02 Number, Qualifications, Appointment, Tenure, and Powers.

 a.
 Board.
-The minimum Board size is five persons, consisting of the the Regional Coordinator, the President, the Past President, the Vice President, and the Student Director.
+The minimum Board size is five persons, consisting of the the Regionally Elected Coordinator, the President, the Past President, the Vice President, and the Student Director.
 The Board may increase its size, and later decrease its size (but not under the minimum five members), from time to time.

 b.
 Officers.
 Each of the Board members shall be officers of Regional Group.
 The Board may also create additional officer and assistant officer positions from time to time who are not Board members.
 The officers shall perform the duties prescribed below, and any other officer or assistant officers shall perform such duties as established by the Board from time to time.

 c.
 Qualifications.
 Directors and officers must be AAR members.
 Directors and Officers must either reside within the geographical Region or elect to be a member of the Region.
-The Student Director must also be a student in good standing attending a college or university within the Region.
+The Student Director must also be a student in good standing attending a college or university within the Region at the time of election.

 d.
 Appointment and Term -- Directors.

 i.
-The Regional Coordinator is elected by the majority vote of the Members as described below.
-The Regional Coordinator serves a term of three years and may serve any number of terms provided that no more than two consecutive terms are served at a time.
+The Regionally Elected Coordinator is elected by the majority vote of the Members as described below.
+The Regionally Elected Coordinator serves a term of three years and may serve any number of terms provided that no more than two consecutive terms are served at a time.

 ii.
 The President is not elected.
 The Vice President succeeds to the office of President when the President position becomes vacant.
 The President serves a two year term.